root-project/root/README/ReleaseNotes/v610/index.md

 ---
 ## HEAD of the v6-10-00-patches branch

-This changes will be part of the future 6.10/02
+These changes will be part of the future 6.10/02

+### TTree Libraries

+- Resolved O(N^2) scaling problem in ```TTree::Draw()``` observed when a branch that contains a large TClonesArray where each element contains another small vector container.